farski/serverless-transcribe/README.md

 - The stack must be launched in an AWS [region](https://docs.aws.amazon.com/general/latest/gr/ses.html) that supports [SES](https://aws.amazon.com/ses/).
 The addresses that SES will send to and from are determined by your SES domain verification and sandboxing status.

+### Deploying from the AWS Serverless Application Repository

+The application can be deployed from the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/us-east-1/087822466452/serverless-transcribe) into your own AWS account.
+This is the easiest way to get started with serverless-transcribe.

 ### Using the SAM CLI to deploy

-Deploying using the  [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) is the simplest option.
+The app can also be deployed using the  [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli).
 Once the CLI is [installed](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html), you can run `sam deploy --guided` in the project directory to deploy the application.
 (After the first deploy, you can use `sam deploy` if `samconfig.toml` is present in the directory.)

 Any other deployment method that is compatible with SAM templates would also work.